pataruco/ga-lessons/lessons/intro-jquery-plugins/slides.md

 Let's take the example of a slideshow or carousel.
 In other courses, we sometimes do a codealong showing how to make a slideshow from scratch.

 ---

-## Slideshow

-This takes advantage of the jQuery .animate()method and some simple maths to slide a container of images around within a window.

----

-## Slideshow

-But this is quite limited in how it can be customised and adding a slideshow to a website is no new thing.
-Perhaps we can get some help from some smart people and save ourselves some time?

----